Amama-Fatima/openrouter-multimodeal-mcp/README.md

     messages: [
       {
         role: "system",
-        content: "You are a helpful assistant."
+        content: "You are a helpful assistant.",
       },
       {
         role: "user",
-        content: "What is the capital of France?"
+        content: "What is the capital of France?",
-      }
+      },
     ],
-    temperature: 0.7 // Optional, defaults to 1.0
+    temperature: 0.7, // Optional, defaults to 1.0
-  }
+  },
 });
 ```